beautiful-code/bc-website/content/case-studies/scaling-sem-search-engine-marketing-ads-generation-using-genai.md

 ---
 slug: "scaling-sem-search-engine-marketing-ads-generation-using-genai"
 title: "Scaling SEM (Search Engine Marketing) Ads Generation using GenAI"
-industry: "Technology"
+industry: "Travel & Tourism"
-heroImage: "/case-studies/scaling-sem-search-engine-marketing-ads-generation-using-genai/hero-image.svg"
+heroImage: "/case-studies/scaling-sem-search-engine-marketing-ads-generation-using-genai/scaling-sem-search-engine-marketing-ads-generation-using-genai-1.svg"
-problemStatement: "The bottleneck to the client's growth was the time spent by Business Analysts manually creating high-quality SEM ads."
+problemStatement: "The client's business model depended on volume, but their margins were being eroded by the manual labor of campaign setup.
+The hours required for each analyst to research, write, and launch ads for a new attraction made it increasingly unprofitable to serve the small-to-mid-sized clients that formed the core of their business.
+They were working harder for less return."
-clientInfo: "A client specialised in managing Search Engine Marketing (SEM) campaigns for tourist attractions."
+clientInfo: "A large digital marketing agency specializing in the travel and tourism sector.
+Their business model is built on efficiently managing campaigns for hundreds of mid-sized attractions, from regional theme parks to city museums."
 # clientImage: "/case-studies/scaling-sem-search-engine-marketing-ads-generation-using-genai/client-logo.svg"
 outcomes:
   - outcome: "Reduced time to create SEM Ads by 97%"